 In this religious population, 15% of the people are married with civil marriage only, while about 83% contract both civil as well as religious marriages.
-However, only 2% have only religious marriages (Altinay and Arat, 2007, 64).
+However, only 2% have only religious marriages.
+(Altinay and Arat, 2007, 64).

-About 70% of women (69.4%) cover their heads when they go out in public (Erdem, 2007).
-Within this 70%, there are different figures about the way heads are covered and different interpretations of what the different styles of head covering mean.
-Many, that is about 55%, seem to cover their heads with a scarf under their chin in a traditional fashion and others, about 15%, mostly among the young, seem to cover their heads with a turban closing the hair and the neck tightly.
-However, the distinction between different styles of head covering is difficult to communicate in a survey and how the respondents understand these distinctions is unclear, thus, we need to use these figures with caution.
+About 70% of women (69.4%) cover their heads when they go out in public.
+(Erdem, 2007) Within this 70%, there are different figures about the way heads are covered and different interpretations of what the different styles of head covering means.
+Many, that is about 55% seem to covers their heads with a scarf under their chin, in a traditional fashion and others, about 15%, mostly among the young, seem to cover their heads with a turban closing the hair and the neck tightly; however, the distinction between different styles of head covering is difficult to communicate in a survey and what the respondents understand from these distinctions is unclear and we need to use these figures with caution.